 The family also had a knack for being in the right place at the right time.
-My maternal grandfather Frederick Taylor served in the WWI trenches in France, and one morning after leaving a small Nissan hut, he heard the whistling of an incoming mortar round and instinctively took cover.
+My maternal grandfather Frederick Taylor served in the WWI trenches in France, and one morning only seconds after leaving a small Nissan hut, he heard the whistling of an incoming mortar round and instinctively took cover.
 After the cloud of debris clattered back to Earth and the smoke drifted away, Frederick lifted his head to see that where the hut once stood, there was now only a smoking crater.

 During the Blitz more a quarter of a century on, mum had refused to rush to the Underground in the night, stubbornly remaining in her apartment.
 “How could I work the next day?
 Strangers everywhere, children crying, people singing – you couldn’t get a wink of sleep.
 It was absurd.”
 In her defence she’d been told by the local warden that the only bomb to worry about was the one with your name on it.
-This helped her sleep peacefully, though apparently it scared the daylights out of Mr and Mrs Doodlebug next door!
+This news helped her sleep peacefully, though it scared the daylights out of Mr and Mrs Doodlebug next door.

 I can hardly imagine her grief.
 But for more than 70 years she kept Gordon’s framed RAF photo on her dressing table.
 Through all the moves from London to Osnabruk, where my father was a Captain in the British army and where I was born, to Birmingham, Wimbledon, the United States, and finally Toronto, it was never far from her.

-My mother’s younger sister Joan married a US Naval Captain who, after a career in which he had commanded a destroyer in hair-raising Pacific battles, and a post-war stay in Iran where US forces had an uneasy alliance with the Shah and SAVAK, for whom both aunt and uncle had an undisguised loathing, followed by a quieter period stationed in Norfolk, Virginia, had eventually retired to Washington State.
+My mother’s younger sister Joan married a US Naval Captain who, after a career in which he had commanded a destroyer in hair-raising Pacific battles, and a post-war stay in Iran where US forces had an uneasy alliance with the Shah and SAVAK, for whom both aunt and uncle had an undiluted loathing, followed by a quieter period stationed in Norfolk, Virginia, had eventually retired to Washington State.
 My mother spoke to Joan every day, and earlier this year confided that at 91 she felt she had lived a full life, and would go when her children no longer needed her.

 One Sunday evening in March she was taken to Toronto’s North York General to investigate a deep cough which prevented proper breathing.
 Other trips had come and gone in recent years for various reasons, each ending with a safe return and renewed determination to stay well.
 Diagnosed with pneumonia, which mum always called “the old person’s friend”, she was in intensive care, but stable.
-Next morning my sister contacted me from the ward saying the consultant had met her with: “I’m sorry to say, your mother’s signs are not compatible with life.
+Next morning my sister contacted me from the ward saying the consultant had met her with “I’m sorry to say, your mother’s signs are not compatible with life.
 She’s still with us, but I really have no idea how.”
 I felt the urge to jump on a plane but the trip would have been at least 12 hours door to door, during which I would have been unable to hear any news or have any effect on the situation.

 Some of her organs had already shut down.
 She was conscious, breathing determinedly, but on oxygen and unable to talk.
 Having convinced my medically trained sister to flout hospital regulations and put the phone to mum’s ear I tried to sound upbeat, saying we’d readied a getaway car and would soon engineer the escape via rope ladder, reminding her that the worst place to be when unwell was in hospital.
 And one final lie: I said my PET scan came back negative and there was nothing to worry about after all.
 It was fortunate both kids were at home that moment, to have a quick word to say hi and get well soon.